 Before we get into the details of passing law school.
 I wanted to say first congratulations on getting in.
 That in itself is a huge accomplishment.
 A lot of folks apply for law school, but not all of them make the cut to get in.
 I also want to say as painful as law school is, overall it may have been one the best experiences of my life.
 Those three years I learned so much about myself and met some amazing life long friends.

-In this post, I wanted to share with you my top law school study tips and advice.
+In this post, I wanted to share with you my top law school study tips and advice that help me prepare for law school.
 I graduated law school with a 3.3 g.p.a which would have been a lot higher if I had the advice I am about to give you my first semester of law school.
+If it is the summer before you start law school I highly recommend that you check out this post on how to prepare for law school the summer before it starts.

 RELATED POST: How to Become a Lawyer